uwdub/web-dub/_people/faculty/boyle-linda-ng.md

 #   Master of Science in Engineering
 ################################################################################
 positions:
+- title: Associate Professor
+  affiliation: Industrial & Systems Engineering
-- title: ?????
+- title: Associate Professor
-  affiliation: Human Centered Design & Engineering
+  affiliation: Civil & Environmental Engineering

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.
 #